dreamsmasher/Arch-Wireframe-Plymouth-Theme/README.md

 ```
 sudo plymouth-set-default-theme -R arch-wireframe
 ```
-3. Reboot, and sit back in awe as your cool factory instantly skyrockets!
+3. Reboot, and sit back in awe as your cool factor instantly skyrockets!

 ## Manual Installation